locationtech/geomesa/geomesa-tools/README.md

     geomesa tableconf describe -u username -p password -c test_catalog -fn test_feature -t attr_idx --param table.bloom.enabled geomesa tableconf update -u username -p password -c test_catalog -fn test_feature -t records --param table.bloom.enabled -n true

+### repl
+To drop into an interactive REPL, use the `repl` command.
+The REPL is the scala console with GeoMesa-specific functionality.
+In addition to normal GeoMesa usage, the scalding REPL is included.
+More details on the features exposed by scalding can be read here: [Scalding-REPL](https://github.com/twitter/scalding/wiki/Scalding-REPL)

+####Usage:
+    $ geomesa repl
+    # Launches the REPL.
+Enter commands just as you would at the scala repl.
+    $ geomesa repl hdfs
+    # Launches the REPL in distributed mode, where any jobs will be run on your hadoop cluster.
+Requires
+    # a local hadoop installation.

+#### Example command:
+    geomesa repl